Defective Machinery Accidents

-Your employer must also make sure that equipment they do not directly supply is safe to use and is working correctly if it is in a workplace that they are responsible for.
+Your employer must also make sure that equipment they do not directly supply is safe to use and is working correctly, if it is in a workplace that they are responsible for.

-You may also be able to claim compensation if your employer has failed to provide you with the correct training, or inadequate training to use the machinery.
+You may also be able to claim compensation if you’ve suffered machinery injuries after your employer failed to provide you with the correct training, or inadequate training.
 Everyone who uses dangerous machinery must have thorough training to ensure that they are safe whilst doing so.

 PAT testing law requires all equipment to be protected and regularly maintained, and, ultimately, safe to use.
 Equipment must be PAT tested regularly, to make sure employees who use the equipment are kept safe.

 - Have a CE mark – this makes sure that the machinery complies with the relevant EU regulations.